Wedding Planning Trends for 2025: Unique Ideas for an Unforgettable Celebration

 1. Planning For No Longer Than a Year

-Wedding planners love seeing the return of the 12-month or less planning timeline.
-“Covid created such a backlog for planning that timelines easily stretched to 18 months to two years,” she explains.
-“A year or less of planning is perfect for decision-making and sets up a happy and productive planning experience.”
-Event planner, Emily Sherrillson agrees, saying, “Similar to the desire to move away from classic wedding traditions, I think couples are also wanting to deviate from the lengthy planning process that takes over their lives for 1.5-2 years.
-In their view, they would rather spend a defined, focused amount of time planning their wedding and then move forward from there!”
+Wedding planners are thrilled to see the return of the 12-month planning timeline.
+“Covid created such a backlog for planning that timelines easily stretched to 18 months to two years,” explains one experienced planner.
+“A year or less of planning is perfect for decision-making.
+This timeframe sets up a joyful and productive planning experience.”

 2. “Back Pocket” Venues Stateside